 NSC has both disk-based and tape-based large-scale storage solutions in operation since 2007.

-Our high-bandwith disk storage is called center storage and it is based on Lustre and GPFS.
+Our high-bandwidth disk storage is called center storage and it is based on Lustre and GPFS.
 This is cluster-mounted storage which is now in the petabyte range in size and may contain up to 100 active servers.
-It us used by the Triolith cluster and the SMHI forecast and researeh systems.
+It is used by the Triolith cluster and the SMHI forecast and research systems.

-Other disk-based solutions serve the SweStore project and the NDGF Tier 1 storage needs and are built on dCache and iRODS technology (which is nowadays also used by SMHI).
-The approximate amount of the data is 3,400 TB and 1,000 TB respectively.
+Other disk-based solutions serve the Swestore project and the NDGF Tier 1 storage needs and are built on dCache and iRODS technology.

 Tape backup and archive

 Earth System Grid Federation datanode